Skip to main content

-Stop babysitting Codex on a project you already trust.
+Stop approving every command on a machine you already trust.

 Grab the prompt